-Third Reich 'N' Roll is a 1976 studio album by the American Avant Garde Music band The Residents.
-It was released in 1976 under immediate controversy because of the Nazi imagery used on the album cover and in the lyrics themselves.
+The Third Reich 'n Roll is a 1976 studio album by the American Avant-garde Music band The Residents.
+It was released in 1976 to immediate controversy because of the Nazi imagery used on the album cover and in the lyrics themselves.

 Tropes On Parade:

 - Adolf Hitlarious: On the cover and in the liner notes.

 - All Germans Are Nazis: The album uses German as shorthand for Nazism as shorthand for fascism.